-3.3 Control versus Flexibility
+Control versus Flexibility

 Blocking detachments also enabled Soviet commanders to maintain a degree of control over their soldiers likely not possible in their absence.
-We can observe their effects in two ways.
+Their effects are visible in two ways.
 First, Stavka, fearful that its commanders had grown overly cautious after the defeats of 1941, viewed these units as mechanisms that prevented premature withdrawal by commanders paralyzed by the threat of encirclement.
-As such, blocking detachments removed an element of discretion from the commander's purview by foreclosing any unauthorized retreats and by emphasizing offensive action (?, 97).
+As such, blocking detachments removed an element of discretion from the commander's purview by foreclosing any unauthorized retreats and by emphasizing offensive action.67

 Second, these units could enforce control over regular units that were suffering catastrophic losses, whether as part of an attritional defense-in-depth strategy or offensive operations.
-At Kursk, losses among frontline Soviet divisions ranged from a low of 20% to as high as 70%, casualty rates likely unsustainable in most, if not all, armies (?, 275).
-The 52nd Guards Division, for example, was virtually annihilated in the first few days of the German offensive at Kursk, its soldiers sacrificed in an attritional effort to limit the depth of German penetration.
+At Kursk, losses among frontline Soviet divisions ranged from a low of 20 percent to as high as 70 percent, casualty rates likely unsustainable in most, if not all, armies.
+The Fifty-Second Guards Division, for example, was virtually annihilated in the first few days of the German offensive at Kursk, its soldiers sacrificed in an attritional effort to limit the depth of German penetration.
 Similarly, the threat of coercion pushed soldiers forward to seize the momentum from stalled German attacks even when units were seriously depleted.
-Soviet casualties spiked three-fold, from 7,000 on 11 July to 20,000 soldiers on 12 July 1943, when the Soviet pivoted from the defensive to offensive at Kursk, yet continued to push forward.
+Soviet casualties spiked threefold, from seven thousand on July 11 to twenty thousand soldiers on July 12, 1943, when the Soviets pivoted from the defensive to offensive at Kursk, yet continued to push forward.

-Reliance on blocking detachments to maintain control translated into reduced battlefield flexibility and thus indirectly contributed to higher casualties, however.
+Yet reliance on blocking detachments to maintain control translated into reduced battlefield flexibility and thus indirectly contributed to higher casualties.
 Despite improvements over time, Soviet tactics and operational art remained fairly simple, if not crude, for much of the war.
 This is true of both Stalingrad and Kursk, where even the most innovative commanders - often in armor units - continued to rely on frontal assaults and basic maneuvers rather than more complicated operational art such as mobile defense or double envelopment.
-As Glantz acknowledged, the stereotype of the Red Army as a "monolithic and rigid force the employed artless steamroller tactics to achieve victory regardless of cost" was largely correct.
-The Red Army sought to absorb German offensives and then shift to the attack once their momentum had been halted, moving "in painstakingly rigid fashion while on the offense, often artlessly and regardless of cost" (?, 618).
+As Glantz acknowledged, the stereotype of the Red Army as a "monolithic and rigid force that employed artless steamroller tactics to achieve victory regardless of cost" was largely correct.
+The Red Army sought to absorb German offensives and then shift to the attack once their momentum had been halted, moving "in painstakingly rigid fashion while on the offense, often artlessly and regardless of cost."
+69